0xcert/framework/docs/api/wanchain-connectors.md

 | tokenTransferData.value | [required] A big number `string` representing the transferred amount.
 | valueLedgerData.decimals | [required] A big number `string` representing the number of decimals.
 | valueLedgerData.name | [required] A `string` representing value ledger name.
-| valueLedgerData.owner | [required] A `string` representing the Ethereum wallet that will be the owner of the asset ledger.
+| valueLedgerData.owner | [required] A `string` representing the Wanchain wallet that will be the owner of the asset ledger.
 | valueLedgerData.supply | [required] A big number `string` representing the total supply of a ledger.
 | valueLedgerData.symbol | [required] A `string` representing value ledger symbol.